hayasick/CTFT/README.md

 # CTFT
 This repository contains Python code used in NIPS 2017 paper: [Fitting Low-Rank Tensors in Constant Time by K. Hayashi and Y. Yoshida](https://papers.nips.cc/paper/6841-fitting-low-rank-tensors-in-constant-time).

-tl;dr: estimate the low-rank approximation error of a tensor very quickly (less than 1 second).
+Tl;dr: estimate the low-rank approximation error of a tensor very quickly (less than 1 second).

 ## Requirements
 - [scikit-tensor](https://github.com/mnick/scikit-tensor)